 - a nonprofit did not back the loan

-- the loan exceeded your cost of attendance (i.e., education expenses set by school)
+- the loan exceeded your cost of attendance (i.e., education expenses set by your school's financial aid office)

 - the loan was not a conditional grant of money like an ROTC scholarship